Think Strategically About Your Equity Compensation Program

 A primary goal of many organizations is to attract and engage a talented workforce.
 Fostering a strong "ownership culture" is key.
 It encourages employees to have a stake in the organization and its future—and when combined with a well-structured equity compensation plan, it can be a powerful driver of employee motivation, performance and loyalty.

 While creating this culture isn't always easy, there are steps you can take to help foster it.
-After consulting with Professor William G. Castellano, Ph.D., chair of the Rutgers University Human Resources Management Department, we have come up with six practices to consider for your organization.
+After consulting with Professor William G. Castellano, PhD, chair of the Rutgers University Human Resources Management Department, here are six practices to consider for your organization:

 Widely sharing information with employees about the company’s strategic, financial and day-to-day business decisions is an important first step in creating an ownership culture.
 Employees who own employer equity want to know how the company is performing.
 Sharing such information with them can help build their trust and empower them to feel they are having a real impact on the organization’s performance.
 This helps foster employee loyalty and can also boost their willingness to own more equity.